AUGUST 12, 2019 | WRITTEN BY STACY

 Training your dog can legitimately save her life.

-- Bonding Time -- When you work with your dog during training sessions you will start to notice a lot more about how your dog reacts to different stimuli, and you will start to pick up on all of your dog’s unique quirks and her personality.
+When you work with your dog during training sessions you will start to notice a lot more about how your dog reacts to different stimuli, and you will start to pick up on all of your dog’s unique quirks and her personality.

 Training also helps to establish you as the one in charge.